henrygoodman/2023/README.md

 Day14:
 - Tricky, but doable.
 Trick was in recognizing the potential cycles in the board (which is feasible to reason about since its a finite board with a large amount of iterations).

+Day15:
+- Doable, just requires problem solving and logical thinking rather than heavy algorithmic approach.
+I guess difficult bit is in dereferencing properly with the HashMap, requires some nested structures and logical access to update those structures.